bitrise-io/devcenter/_articles/en/deploy/deploy-apps-to-applivery-from-bitrise.md

 ![App life cycle with Applivery and Bitrise](/img/tutorials/deploy/applivery/fig1.png)

-# Deploy your app to Applivery using Bitrise
+## Deploying your app to Applivery

 ### Step 1 - Adding Applivery Deploy Step to your workflow
 Add `Applivery iOS Deploy` or `Applivery Android Deploy` step to your bitrise workflow.
 Make sure you add the step after the app build process.